The 20 Best Walking Shoes for Women for Spring 2022

-The 20 Best Walking Shoes for Women for Spring 2022 — Hoka, Ryka, Athleta, Nike, and More
+The 20 Best Walking Shoes for Women for Spring 2022 — New Balance, Ryka, Athleta, Nike and More

 With spring underway and summer around the corner, it's time to take stock of our health goals for 2022.
 Whether you are trying to stay fit, get healthy or spending more time walking outdoors, having all of the gym equipment and attire you need is important.
 While some people want an intense workout and others prefer a yoga class, we've gone back to basics with walking.